 They must be legally registered and in good standing with the SEC to provide services to the public.
 They are also subject to the same rules, regulations, and securities laws as traditional investment brokers.

-Consumers can look up Nutmeg Invest on BrokerCheck to find more detailed information regarding their services and status with the SEC.
-It is important to note that any assets held or managed by Nutmeg Invest on your behalf are not FDIC insured since they are investment funds and not traditional deposits.
+Consumers can look up Nutmeg Invest on BrokerCheck for more detailed information regarding their services and status with the SEC.
+It is important to note that any assets held or managed by Nutmeg Invest on your behalf are not FDIC-insured since they are investment funds and not traditional deposits.